RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 ## **Analysis:**

 - **Power Supply for Arduino Nano 33 IoT**
-  - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 BLE.
+  - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
   - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
   - The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
 This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
 For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
+[2]

 - **Power Supply for MH-Z19B**
-  - The MH-Z19B will use Pin 4 connected to the Nano 33 BLE’s Pin 12 supplying 5 volts to the sensor.
+  - The MH-Z19B will use Pin 4 connected to the Nano 33 IoT’s Pin 12 supplying 5 volts to the sensor.
   - MH-Z19B’s Pin 3 will be used as its ground and shall be connected to the Nano 33 IoT’s Pin 19, completing the power circuit, and powering the sensor.
   - The working voltage will be 4.5 ~ 5.5 V DC
   - Average Current < 20mA with a 5V power supply